Suspension railway: 1990s and 2000s

 The Skybus Metro was a prototype suspended railway in Goa, India.
 The system consisted of an elevated track with the cars suspended below the track, like the Wuppertal Schwebebahn or H-Bahn systems in Germany.
-A 1.6 km test track in Margao, Goa started trials in 2004, but on September 25, one employee was killed and three injured in an accident.
+A 1.6 km test track in Margao, Goa started trials in 2004, but on 25 September, one employee was killed and three injured in an accident.
 No progress was made after the accident.
 In 2013, the metro was dismantled.

 2010s and 2020s

 Four new SAFEGE style suspended railway prototypes, with test tracks and vehicles, have been developed since 2010.
 In China three have been created, by CRRC Qingdao Sifang in Qingdao, by China Railway Science and Industry Group in Wuhan and by Zhongtang Air Rail Technology in Chengdu.
-A SAFEGE based test line was also constructed in the Krasnogorsk District, Russia in 2016.
-As of 2021 no revenue service systems have been completed although one short system began construction in 2020 in Enshi City China and a number of other projects have been considered in both China and Russia.
+A SAFEGE based test line was also constructed in Glukhovo in the Krasnogorsk District, Russia in 2016.
+As of 2025 just one new system in Wuhan has been completed in 2023, another short one began construction in 2020 in Enshi City China.
+There are a number of other projects have been considered in both China and Russia.

 List of suspension railways

+Note 1: Skybus Metro used the track as a test track, but it was planned to become part of the public line.

 Farm, mining and logistics applications

 Aside from a multitude of indoor uses in factories, suspended railways are also used for number of outdoor applications other than passenger transportation.

-In the 1920s the Port of Hamburg used a petrol powered, suspended monorail to transport luggage and freight from ocean-going vessels to a passenger depot.
+In the 1920s the Port of Hamburg used a petrol-powered, suspended monorail to transport luggage and freight from ocean-going vessels to a passenger depot.

-Very small and light weight systems have been used widely on farms to transport crops such as bananas.
+Very small and lightweight systems have been used widely on farms to transport crops such as bananas.

-In the mining industry suspended monorails have been used because of their ability to descend and climb steep tunnels using rack and pinion drive.
-This significantly reduces cost and length of tunnels, by up to 60% in some cases, which otherwise must be at gentle gradients to suit road vehicles or conventional railways.
+In the mining industry suspended monorails have been used because they can descend and climb steep tunnels using rack and pinion drive.
+This significantly reduces cost and length of tunnels, by up to 60% in some cases; they otherwise must be at gentle gradients to suit road vehicles or conventional railways.

-A suspended monorail capable of carrying fully loaded 20' and 40' containers has been under construction since 2020 at the Port of Qingdao, the first phase of which was put into operation in 2021.
+A suspended monorail capable of carrying fully loaded 20 foot (6m) and 40 foot (12m) containers has been under construction since 2020 at the Port of Qingdao, the first phase of which was put into operation in 2021.